Unity-Technologies/com.unity.multiplayer.docs/docs/learn/lagandpacketloss.md

 ### Non-network latency

-Non-network latency refers to latency incurred by processes that occur prior to any involvement with the network.
-This is an area where, as a game developer, you have more control over optimization to reduce latency (whereas network conditions are often beyond your control).
+Non-network latency refers to latency incurred by processes that happen before there is any involvement with the network.
+This is an area where you have more control over optimization to reduce latency (whereas network conditions are often beyond your control).
 Non-network latency is also referred to as input lag: the time it takes user input to be rendered on screen.

 Factors that contribute to non-network latency include: